Elmer Belt: Role in the establishment of the UCLA School of Medicine

-From the time he returned to California from Boston in 1923, Belt advocated for the establishment of a medical school at UCLA.
-Despite his growing status and influence, his efforts were thwarted by the economic and political dislocations of the Great Depression and WWII.
-However, in 1945, after the war ended, Belt was able to mount a lobbying campaign for his cause with the Appropriations Committee of the State Legislature.
-He was personal physician to Governor Earl Warren, and during one consultation, he delivered an impassioned plea that a medical school be established under the administration of UCLA.
-Before he left Belt's office, Warren took out a notebook and jotted down a ten-step action plan for getting the project off the ground and through the state legislature.
-As the tenth and final step, Warren wrote, “Come and stand behind me when I sign this [legislation].”
-On February 19, 1946, with Belt and a few other dignitaries standing behind him, Warren signed a bill appropriating $7 million dollars for a medical school at UCLA.
+From the time he returned to California from Massachusetts in 1923, Belt advocated for the establishment of a medical school at UCLA.
+Despite his rising status and influence, Belt's efforts were hindered by the economic and political upheavals of the Great Depression and World War II.
+However, in 1945, after the war, he launched a lobbying campaign with the State Legislature's Appropriations Committee.
+As Governor Earl Warren’s personal physician, Belt seized the opportunity during a consultation to passionately advocate for the establishment of a medical school under UCLA’s administration.
+Before leaving Belt's office, Warren pulled out a notebook and outlined a ten-step plan to move the project forward and secure approval from the state legislature.
+For the final step, he wrote, "Be there to stand behind me when I sign this legislation."
+On February 19, 1946, Belt stood alongside other dignitaries as Governor Warren signed a bill allocating $7 million to establish a medical school at UCLA.